 A donor may wish to make a multi-year commitment in support of a particular scholarship or program.
 Multi-year pledges are unconditional promises to transfer cash or other assets in the future and are usually five years or less.
 Pledges allow a donor to demonstrate an ongoing investment in the University.
 The amount and frequency of scheduled pledge payments is at the donor’s discretion.

 Gifts of marketable securities may be an attractive option for donors who have appreciated stock.
 Donors may be able to claim the market value of the security as a charitable contribution and avoid paying taxes on capital gains.
 It is the Foundation’s policy to liquidate securities as quickly as possible upon receipt of a gift of marketable securities.
 The proceeds, net of gains or losses realized by the sale, brokerage fees and any income generated during the holding period, are deposited as directed by the donor.

 Gifts of real property open the door to a unique giving opportunity.
 Donating a personal residence, second home, or vacant or undeveloped land may create a two-fold benefit: donors may be able to claim the market value of the property as a charitable contribution and avoid paying taxes on capital gains.

 Each donor’s tax position is unique, and donors are encouraged to consult their tax advisors to determine their charitable contribution amounts.

-For more information on these and other ways to give, please contact the USM Foundation by calling 601.266.5210 or via email at email@example.com.
+For more information on these and other ways to give, please contact the USM Foundation at 601.266.5210 or email@example.com.